Panel Discussion 1

 Mona HansErs - Swedish Environmental Protection Agency, Sweden

 Evelyn Merrill - University of Alberta

-The recent recovery of wolf populations worldwide results in large conflicts with stakeholder and causes challenges for conservation and management of their populations.
-In some areas mitigation measures related to depredation on livestock will be the main actions taken to ease this conflict.
-In other areas different types of hunting have been used either to limit further population growth or to target problem individuals, or both.
-However, management authorities in different countries are restricted by a variety of laws linked to different national and international directives and conventions that may preclude or restrict the use of hunting as a management tool.
-This panel discussion will target this dilemma and discuss the need, pro’s and con’s with hunting as a useful or necessary tool in wolf management.
+The recent recovery of wolf populations worldwide results in large conflicts with human activities and causes challenges for conservation and management in general.
+In some areas prevention and mitigation measures related to depredation on livestock are the main actions taken to ease this conflict.
+In other areas, different types of hunting (license, quota or management culling) have been used to limit further growth of the population.
+Alternatively, removal (killing) of problem individuals or total packs by the management personnel have been used to reduce depredation events or local conflicts.
+However, management authorities in different countries are restricted by a variety of laws linked to different national and international directives and conventions that may preclude or restrict the use of license hunting or removal of problem individuals by managers.